Learning Outcomes

 Duty of Loyalty

 The most important duty is that of loyalty.
 The fiduciary must act honestly, in good faith, and solely in the best interests of the principal or beneficiary.
 Personal interests must not influence the fiduciary's conduct in relation to the matter at hand.
+Courts treat loyalty as the core commitment supporting all other fiduciary rules.
+It requires full candour and faithfulness, including the obligation to disclose relevant information and avoid acting for rival interests without the principal’s fully informed consent.

 No-Conflict Duty

 Fiduciaries must avoid situations where their personal interest conflicts, or might possibly conflict, with their duty to the principal or beneficiary.
 This 'no-conflict' rule is applied rigorously to prevent the fiduciary's judgment being compromised.
-This duty encompasses two aspects:
+This duty includes two aspects:

 - Conflict between the fiduciary's duty and their personal interest.